Beer has no need to fear weed.

 “There may be a ’constrained budget’ effect for some consumers, but legalized recreational weed is likely to lead to lower prices in the long term, potentially freeing up more cash either for more weed or more beer,” Stirling said.

 Bernstein’s research contrasts with an October 2012 study by professors at Montana State University, the University of Oregon and the University of Colorado Denver.
 It found that alcohol sales declined about 5 percent in states that legalized medical marijuana, “suggesting that marijuana and alcohol are substitutes,” especially among young adults, the authors said.

-States that have legalized weed in some form including Colorado also have the highest rates of craft beer production, Stirling said, and some craft brewers have “whole-heartedly embraced the weed counter-culture.”
-One brewer, Oskar Blues Brewing Co. of North Carolina, indicates on some of its beer cans where they might be punctured in order to turn the can into a bong for smoking cannabis.
+States that have legalized weed in some form, including Colorado, also have the highest rates of craft beer production, Stirling said, and some craft brewers have “whole-heartedly embraced the weed counter-culture.”
+However, it’s important to note that access to and the use of marijuana, even for medical purposes, is still regulated and varies by state.
+For example, in New York, medical marijuana is only available through licensed dispensaries, such as medical marijuana Queens.
+One brewer, Oskar Blues Brewing Co. of North Carolina, indicates on some of its beer cans that they might be punctured to turn the can into a bong for smoking cannabis.

 A Pew Research center survey published in April shows 75 percent of the population thinks marijuana’s sale and use will eventually be legal nationwide.
 Legalized weed could also be a boon for restaurant chains including Chipotle Mexican Grill Inc., Dominos’s Pizza Inc., and Yum!
 Brands Inc., Bernstein said.